fbgallet/roam-extension-random-kit/README.md

 # Random Kit

-Insert easily random blocks (targeting a page, a block or a time period) in your workflow!
+Insert easily random blocks (targeting a page, a block or a time period) in your workflows!

 ⚠️ __This extension only works with **'Random Kit' SmartBlock**: you need to install the RoamJS Smartblock extension (currently [available here](https://roamjs.com/extensions/smartblocks)) then install 'Random Kit' from the SmartBlock Store (open command palette with Ctrl-Cmd + P, then search for "SmartBlocks Store")__